kyle-foral/c0323-code-solutions/javascript-prototypes/javascript-prototypes-quiz-notes.md

 - What is a prototype in JavaScript? mechanisms by which JavaScript objects inherit features from one another.
 - How is it possible to call methods on strings, arrays, and numbers even though those methods don't actually exist on strings, arrays, and numbers?
-The methods would do nothing and just the return an object as a primitive value.
+They borrow them from the prototype when called.
 - If an object does not have it's own property or method by a given key, where does JavaScript look for it?
 It looks for it in the window.
+(The main prototype)
 ## Notes

 All student notes should be written here.